What should I pack for Phuket?

 Cigarettes are cheap.
 65-145₿ a packet of 20, depending on the brand.
 You could go with the local ones for cheaper – but you really don’t want to.

-Public transport outside of Bangkok is relatively non-existent so most of the time you’ll rely on taxis or use the Grab app if you’re in a tourist spot.
+Public transport outside of Bangkok is relatively non-existent, so you’ll often rely on taxis or use the Grab app if you’re in a tourist spot.
 Taxis everywhere other than Phuket are pretty cheap.
-Tuk-tuks (3 wheeled bikes or 4 wheels mini pickup trucks) are even cheaper.
+Tuk-tuks (3-wheeled bikes or 4 wheels mini pickup trucks) are even cheaper.
 In Phuket, it feels like they’re the most expensive on the planet.
-I’m sure they’re not but still, it’s so annoying that for a 20km ride in Bangkok you might pay 200₿ but in Phuket, you’d get about 300m for that.
+I’m sure they’re not, but still, it’s so annoying that for a 20km ride in Bangkok, you might pay 200₿, but in Phuket, you’d get about 300m for that.

-Tuk-tuks from one beach to the next adjoining beach at least 200₿.
-Main west coast beaches to the airport (taxi) at least 800₿ In Patong just getting in a tuk-tuk will cost at least 200₿ or double after midnight (thank Stuart for this summary).
+Tuk-tuks from one beach to the next adjoining beach for at least 200₿.
+Main west coast beaches to the airport (taxi) at least 800₿.
+In Patong, just getting in a tuk-tuk will cost at least 200₿ or double after midnight (thank Stuart for this summary).
 Read about the best way to change money in Phuket and tips to travel with a small budget

 Yes, there are mosquitoes in some parts of Phuket.
-It is not everywhere and not many, but just one mosquito can be so annoying.
-Since they are a well-known annoyance, several brands of repellents are widely available in Phuket, from the old-fashioned spray to the organic eco-friendly lemon grass roll on.
-All restaurants always keep a bottle of spray and will happily give it to you if you spot one insect.
-Electric repellents are also easy to find, but in supermarkets more than in convenience stores if you are worried about your sleep.
+It is not everywhere, and not many, but just one mosquito can be so annoying.
+Since they are a well-known annoyance, several brands of repellents are widely available in Phuket, from the old-fashioned spray to the organic eco-friendly lemon grass roll-on.
+All restaurants always keep a spray bottle and will happily give it to you if you spot one insect.
+Electric repellents are also easy to find in supermarkets more than in convenience stores if you are worried about your sleep.